Master of Wine Business

 OENOLOGY 7019WT: Sensory Studies

-Subject to approval students may be eligible to undertake from the following electives:
+Subject to approval by the Program Coordinator, students may also undertake elective courses from the following:

 PROF 7500: Postgraduate Professions Internship